acadia2025/website/_posts/2001-01-09-timber-joinery-ai.md

 *The workshop will conclude with a session where participants' outcomes may be reviewed by CITA faculty critics, offering expert feedback and recommendations, subject to their availability.*

 ## Workshop Description
-This intensive three-day online workshop introduces participants to the future of timber design workflows, where conversational AI acts as a collaborator in crafting complex joinery systems.
+This intensive two-day online workshop introduces participants to the future of timber design workflows, where conversational AI acts as a collaborator in crafting complex joinery systems.
 By exploring a fully automated design-to-fabrication pipeline, attendees will learn how to translate natural-language prompts into production-ready C# code, directly executable within Rhino's Grasshopper environment.

 The focus is on generating comprehensive digital outputs—custom parametric components, joint typologies, and fabrication-ready datasets—establishing a seamless prompt-to-code and code-to-geometry workflow.
 Participants will leave with a library of diverse joinery solutions and tools for integrating AI-driven design into their own timber projects.